 Golden parachutes are designed to protect the employees of a corporation in the event of a change in control.
 With Golden Parachutes senior level management employees receive a payout during a change in control at usually two to three times base salary.

-Catholic Advisory Services Recommendation: Vote for shareholder proposals requiring that golden parachutes or executive severance agreements be submitted for shareholder ratification, unless the proposal requires shareholder approval prior to entering into employment contracts.
+Catholic Advisory Services Recommendation: Vote case-by-case on shareholder proposals requiring that executive severance (including change-in-control related) arrangements or payments be submitted for shareholder ratification.